David-Desmaisons/Vue.Isotope/README.md

 </isotope>
 ```

-Important: elements inside the `v-for` loop shoukd have a `key` prop set.
+Important: elements inside the `v-for` loop should have a `key` prop set.

 #### Props
 ##### itemSelector